HOUSING REHABILITATION

 check qualifications programs and more

-$2 million has been set aside for the Housing Grant program in 2023.
-Communities can receive up to $300,000 for housing rehabilitation and /or demolition, or up to $500,000 for neighborhood development with $300,000 allowed for housing and $200,000 for infrastructure.
-Communities must match 50% of the infrastructure funds.
+One million dollars has been set aside for the Housing Grant program in 2025.
+Communities can receive up to $300,000 for housing rehabilitation and /or demolition, and up to an additional $200,000 for neighborhood development for a total of $500,000 allowed for housing and infrastructure.

-This program funds housing improvement projects to benefit low- to-income households in a target area.
+This program funds housing improvement projects to benefit low- to-moderate income households in a target area.
 If the community selects to include demolition the national objective is slum and blight.

 Grant applications are evaluated for funding based on project need, readiness, impact, sustainability and matching funds source and availability.